SWC Walk 136 : Ash Vale to Worplesdon

 It would be possible to end the walk at Brookwood.
 The easiest route would be to stay on the canal towpath after section 2.
 For a longer walk, you could leave the main route at Point 3 and follow the directions in Walk 107 (Ash to Brookwood) from Point 2, via Pirbright and Brookwood Cemetery.
 This would make for a walk of 18.2 kms, with lunch in Pirbright after 11.3 kms and several options to further shorten the walk.
 You could reduce the distance to 16.5 kms by leaving the main walk earlier at Point 2 and continuing straight ahead along the unmade road (West Heath) for 200 metres after Shepherd’s Well.
 At the T-junction, turn left in to Church Lane.
 After 150 metres, you reach Point 3 of Walk 107 and follow the directions for that walk, initially continuing along the road.

 If you are walking on a Sunday, when there are no trains to Worplesdon, you will need to end the walk in Worplesdon village, by either omitting the final section or if you have time and a map, continuing on the main route as far as Jordan Hill.
-You could then take the path heading North West, turn left on to Goose Rye Road, and just after the junction with The Avenue take the path leading South West across Rickford Common to the A322, where you can get a 91 bus (see below).
+Directions for returning to Worplesdon village via Goose Rye Road and Rickford Common are given at the end of the main directions.
+From the A322 you can get a 91 bus (see below).

 There are several bus options which may help if you want to abort the walk at lunch or to walk on a Sunday, when there are no trains to Worplesdon.
 Unlike the trains, the buses also run to Frimley and Camberley.